hippyvm/hippyvm.com/blog/update.md

 which we've put a lot of effort/focus on: [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki), and [WordPress](http://wordpress.org/).

 **Performance**: We're doing very well here.
-In some areas we are even a bit ahead of both HHVM and PHP!
+In some areas we are even a bit ahead of both HHVM and PHP.
 Still there's lots of room for improvements - and we are on it!

 **Completeness**: Here HippyVM is still behind PHP, we are missing a few functions/classes here and there.
 Since we are really small team, it'll take a while, but we're working hard to get there!